ACEs and trauma overview

-- support for children, parents and families to prevent ACEs
+- support for children, parents and families to prevent ACEs and trauma

-Individual experience of adversity
+Individual experience of adversity and trauma

-Individuals’ experience of adversity and how they respond will depend on a range of factors, including the existence of supportive relationships and access to financial and other resources.
-Therefore, it is not possible to determine an individual’s longer term health or other life outcomes based on the number of ACEs they have experienced.
+ACEs and trauma can have a significant negative impact on people’s lives.
+However, such experiences should not be seen as placing limits on someone’s aspirations and achievements.
+Individuals’ experience of and response to adversity and trauma depends on a range of factors, including the existence of supportive relationships, positive community experiences, access to financial resources and other forms of support.
+It’s therefore not possible to determine an individual’s longer-term outcomes (like their health or education) based on the number of ACEs they have experienced.

-Adverse Childhood Experiences (ACEs) and Resilience Unit
+Trauma, Adverse Childhood Experiences (ACEs) and Resilience Unit

 Mental Health Directorate